cbf1/bitrise-step-set-macos-timezone/README.md

-# Set macOS Timezone
+# Set macOS Time Zone

-Set macOS Timezone
+Set macOS Time Zone

 ## How to use this Step